-American ginseng (Panax quinquefolius) grows in deciduous forests (forests that lose their leaves every year) of the United States from the Midwest to Maine, primarily in the Appalachian and Ozark regions, and also in eastern Canada.
+American ginseng (Panax quinquefolius) is native to deciduous forests (forests that lose their leaves every year) of the United States from the Midwest to Maine, primarily in the Appalachian and Ozark regions, and also in eastern Canada.
 It is also grown on ginseng farms.
 It has long been used for medicine, originally harvested by many different Native American tribes and used in Asian medicinal products.

 Ginseng root is exported in larger volumes than any other native CITES plant species.
-The majority of American ginseng now harvested is sent directly to China.
-The harvest of wild American ginseng for international trade began in the mid-1700s.
+The majority of American ginseng harvested is exported to China.
+In the United States, the harvest of wild American ginseng for international trade began in the mid-1700s.
 Today, the harvest continues to have strong economic and cultural importance to many communities in the United States and to American Indian tribes.

 Laws & Regulations

 American ginseng is listed in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Read our factsheet on CITES and Appendix II for more information.
 The listing covers the export of whole live or dead plants, whole and sliced roots, and parts of roots (including root fibers), but excludes powder or manufactured finished products (e.g. teas, capsules, extracts, confectionary).

 For information on exporting American ginseng, visit our Branch of Permits page.